VirtoCommerce/vc-docs/user_docs/docs/sitemaps/settings.md

 ## General Settings

 + Record limit (default value:  **10000**): Sets the maximum number of URL records per sitemap file.

+!!! note
+	A sitemap file must not include more than 10,000 URLs and must not be larger than 50MB (52,428,800 bytes).
+In case the number of records exceeds the maximum, the file will be split into multiple ones, e.g., the  `products.xml`  sitemap file with 15,000 records will be transformed into  `products--1.xml`  (10,000 records) and  `products--2.xml`  (5,000 records).

 + Filename separator (default value:  **--**): Sets the sitemap location separator in case the sitemap item number exceeds the  _Record limit_  parameter value (i.e.:  `products.xml`  ->  `products--1.xml`  and  `products--2.xml`).
 + Search bunch size (default value:  **1000**): This parameter is used in the long-term search processes (i.e. catalog search) to split search requests, and sets the search request bunch size parameter.
 + Export/Import description (default value:  **Export/Import sitemaps with all sitemap items**): Sets the description for the platform export/import process.